 For kitchens slightly more limited on space, consider opting for a breakfast pantry which can be easily adapted to fit in most sizes of kitchens.
 'Smaller than a walk-in pantry, a breakfast pantry is a great place to hide all the everyday chaos,' says Tom Howley.
 'Choosing doors with bi-folding action gives neater, more usable access to the contents of the cupboards without blocking other cabinets.
 The space inside is expansive, often with work surface space for smaller appliances such as your kettle and toaster.
 It’s also a great place to store your cereals, crockery, tea, coffee and cookbooks.'

 Where should a pantry be placed in a small kitchen?

-‘Even in the smallest of kitchens, it is easy to insert a freestanding piece, meaning you don’t have to commit to a total kitchen refresh if a pantry is what you’re after’ says Nerine Vacher, Kitchen Designer at Neptune.
+‘Even in the smallest of kitchens, it is easy to insert a freestanding piece, meaning you don’t have to commit to a total kitchen refresh if a pantry is what you’re after,' says Nerine from Neptune.

 Sign up to our newsletter for style and decor inspiration, house makeovers, project advice and more.